JohanPeeters/ride-sharing/README.md

 This will start a development server, open a tab in your default browser, and load the SPA.
 You can now make changes and the changes will be live-reloaded.

 ### Deploy the code to Netlify
-Should you wish to deploy the code to Netlify, simply run `make all`
+Should you wish to deploy the code to Netlify, simply run
+`make all`

 Note that this will also prepare the netlify.toml and _headers file for deployment on Netlify in order for Netlify to set the correct HTTP headers automatically.

 In case you're simply copy pasting the build folder to Netlify you now have to copy paste the build folder.
 In case you have configured Netlify for continuous deployment, the deploy will happen automatically.
-You'll have to manually set the environment variables in the settings of the Netlify app.
+Do not forget to manually set the environment variables in the settings of the Netlify app.

 ### Deploy the code to a different platform
 To get a compiled build folder, you can still run